Skip to Content

 Harry M. Dotson Park in Stanton (accessible features) used to be in the main list, but it’s not recommended as of Summer 2023 due to reported nearby gang activity.
 But I’m leaving it here in hopes that will improve — or in case you are familiar with the area and are okay with the risk.

 Send an email to play@funorangecountyparks.com to suggest other accessible playgrounds.
-If you happen to source your article based on a blog post, I’d appreciate you citing me as a source and providing a link back to my blog.
+If you happen to source your social media post or article based on this blog post, I’d appreciate you citing me as a source and providing a link back to my blog.

 More parks for specific needs: